Skip to content

 Mount Etna

-Q: We know that Mount Etna is an active volcano, similarly to Mauna Loa in Hawaii and Sakurajima in Japan, in what ways are they different?
+Q: We know that Mount Etna is an active volcano, similar to Mauna Loa in Hawaii and Sakurajima in Japan.
+In what ways are they different?

 An eruption can take on different characteristics based on numerous factors, including the chemical composition of the magma and the layers it encounters during its ascent into the reservoir.
 The eruptions are divided into explosive and effusive.
 In explosive eruptions, magma is fragmented into particles of various sizes which are expelled into the atmosphere with violence and cool to form pyroclasts (slag, ash, and pumice).
 In effusive eruptions, the magma emerged on the surface takes the name of lava and form flows that flow along the sides of the volcano.